rony09/Ubuntu-Toolbox/SecScript/Readme.txt

 To RUN: type "sudo bash SecScrypt.sh" in terminal.

 OPERATION NOTE:
-When it asks are you....
+When it asks "are you...."
 Say no if it says root.
-You wnat to type in the currently logged in account
+You want to type in the currently logged in account